neamax/MadTapChangelog/readme.md

     - Pills gameplay improvement
 </span>
 <span style="margin-bottom: 1vw;">
-    - Leaderboard page is now redesigned with the same style as Gangs and Tasks pages
+    - The Leaderboard page is now redesigned with the same style as the Gangs and Tasks pages
 </span>

 <div class="horizontal-title" style="margin-top: 1vh; margin-bottom: 0;">